sarah-quinones/faer-rs/paper.md

 This helps keep the API simple in that it doesn't need to accomodate SoA storage in memory, and is often also benefitial from a memory locality point of view.

 The library generically implements algorithms for matrix multiplication, based on the approach of @BLIS1.
-For native types, `faer` uses explicit SIMD depending on the detected CPU features, that dispatch to several precompiled variants for operations that can make use of these features.
+For native types, `faer` uses SIMD explicitly depending on the detected CPU features, to dispatch instructions to several precompiled variants for operations that can make use of these features.
 An interesting alternative would be to compile the code JIT, which could improve compilation times and reduce binary size.
 But there are also possible downsides that have to be weighed against these advantages,